-- Know the school's attendance policy including incentives and penalties. - Talk to teachers if you notice sudden changes in your child's behavior.
-These could be due to something going on at school. - Check on your child's attendance to be sure absences are not piling up. - Ask for help from school officials, after-school programs, other parents, or community agencies if you are having trouble.
+- Know the school's attendance policy including incentives and penalties - Talk to teachers if you notice sudden changes in your child's behavior.
+These could be due to something going on at school. - Check on your child's attendance to be sure absences are not piling up. - Ask for help from school officials, after-school programs, other parents or community agencies if you are having trouble getting your child to school.